-The Company accrues for potential environmental liabilities when it is probable a liability has been incurred and the amount of the liability is reasonably estimable.
-As of March 31, 2019, reserves for environmental liabilities for continuing operations totaled \$30 million, of which \$15 million was recorded within other current liabilities and \$15 million was recorded within other noncurrent liabilities in the consolidated statements of financial position.
-Reserves for environmental liabilities for continuing operations totaled \$37 million at September 30, 2018, of which \$10 million was recorded within other current liabilities and \$27 million was recorded within other noncurrent liabilities in the consolidated statements of financial position.
-Such potential liabilities accrued by the Company do not take into consideration possible recoveries of future insurance proceeds.
+Potential environmental liabilities accrued by the Company do not take into consideration possible recoveries of future insurance proceeds.
 They do, however, take into account the likely share other parties will bear at remediation sites.
 It is difficult to estimate the Company's ultimate level of liability at many remediation sites due to the large number of other parties that may be involved, the complexity of determining the relative liability among those parties, the uncertainty as to the nature and scope of the investigations and remediation to be conducted, the uncertainty in the application of law and risk assessment, the various choices and costs associated with diverse technologies that may be used in corrective actions at the sites, and the often quite lengthy periods over which eventual remediation may occur.
-Nevertheless, the Company does not currently believe that any claims, penalties or costs in connection with known environmental matters will have a material adverse effect on the Company's financial position, results of operations or cash flows.
+It is possible that technological, regulatory or enforcement developments, the results of additional environmental studies or other factors could change the Company's expectations with respect to future charges and cash outlays, and such changes could be material to the Company's future results of operations, financial condition or cash flows.
+Nevertheless, the Company does not currently believe that any claims, penalties or costs in addition to the amounts accrued will have a material adverse effect on the Company's financial position, results of operations or cash flows.
 In addition, the Company has identified asset retirement obligations for environmental matters that are expected to be addressed at the retirement, disposal, removal or abandonment of existing owned facilities.
-At March 31 claims based primarily on allegations of manufacture, sale or distribution of industrial products that either contained asbestos or were used with asbestos containing components.
+At June 30, 2019 and September 30, 2018, the Company recorded conditional asset retirement obligations for continuing operations of \$30 million and \$29 million, respectively.